crathod584/meeting-availablity-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.

-And The perpose of this project is to showing the #Meeting Availablity of Any user.
+And The purpose of this project is to showing the #Meeting Availablity of Any user.

 ## Development server